Home Buying Guide for Young Canadians

 Everything shared is 100% confidential and secure.

-I understand and agree that by choosing “Start My Own Budget”, I am voluntarily providing certain personal financial information in order to educate myself as to my current financial position.
+I understand and agree that by choosing “Start your online budget now”, I am voluntarily providing certain personal financial information in order to educate myself as to my current financial position.
 I understand that this budget tool is educational in nature, and that none of the information received in the form of a budget constitutes financial advice, nor does it constitute a counselling session.
 I understand and agree that the budget depends on the information I input into the fields, and that Company does not represent or guarantee the accuracy of the budget.
 I understand that this tool may collect information and should I choose not to provide such information, I am not to proceed further.
 If I choose to abandon the tool midway through the process, I understand that the information will not be maintained and I would be required to start providing the information from the beginning.
 Company disclaims all warranties associated with the budget tool herein.
 I understand and agree that Company may use the contact information provided herein to contact me through various means of communications, including automated messages, and that I expressly consent to receive these messages.

 Consolidated Credit Counseling Services of Canada Inc BBB accredited business profile